 Grab a stick of incense and hold it up to the area you want to check, be careful around curtains and blinds or things that can catch fire.
 Watch where the smoke goes, if it goes up into space, you’ve got a leak!

 Check the attic – is it well insulated?
 A poorly insulated attic will cost you money!
 If the insulation is lower than the joists, you need to add more.
 Make sure there is enough insulation on the exterior walls too as it's a common place for leaks.
-If you are not sure about how efficient your attic is, probably best to check with a pro!
+If you are not sure about how efficient your attic is, probably best to check with a pro.

 PRO TIP: When purchasing filters, try to buy ones that can be re-used and cleaned.
 Disposable filers are so yesterday!
 Look for permanent electrostatic filters.

 If your fridge is over 20 years old, it’s time to replace it!
 Older ones are electricity hogs and are costing you and the grid more to run!
 Energy Star Rated appliances are a better choice, just make sure you dispose of it properly.
 The same goes for your e-waste.
 FYI!